nmshd/documentation/_posts/2022-06-27-announcing-enmeshed-v2.md

 All these new features required a huge amount of changes behind the scenes.
 If we wanted to be backwards compatible, we would have had to spend a lot of extra work, which would have delayed the release by several weeks.
 Therefore we decided to pay the price that comes with this backwards incompatibility in favor of the earlier release date.

 If you need a compatibility of Enmeshed V1 and V2, please contact us [here](https://www.js-soft.com/enmeshed/) and we will try to sort out a solution.

+## Getting Prereleases

+During the development of Enmeshed V2 we will continue to publish new versions of the connector and the app.
+You will find docs of the version 2 [here](https://enmeshed.eu/versions/2.0.0) and we are also constantly updating it.

+If you are curious you can already check out one of the early [connector versions](https://github.com/nmshd/cns-connector/pkgs/container/connector/versions) tagged as `alpha`.
+Keep in mind that these are highly experimental and shouldn't be used in production scenarios, because there can be API changes at any time.

 ## Feedback